 While many of us have insured our stuff, there may be a gap in insuring ourselves.
 Remember that you are the golden goose that keeps laying golden eggs (or earning a salary).

 Depending on your circumstances and who is dependent on you, you might want to consider

 - Critical illness

-One or all of which might prevent the worst-case scenario turning into a disaster for those around you also.
+One or all might also prevent the worst-case scenario from becoming a disaster for those around you.